Christie Del Rey-Cone

 Christie received her law degree from Seton Hall University Law School in 2002, where she was the Notes and Comments Editor for the Constitutional Law Journal, and her undergraduate degree in Sociology and American Studies from Franklin & Marshall College in 1999.
 Christie now proudly serves as a member of F&M's Alumni Leadership Council.

 Christie spends a significant amount of time giving back to her community.
 Christie serves as President of the PDR Foundation for the Study of Uterine Cancer (a grass roots organization started following her mother's brief, but valiant, battle with cancer).
 Christie and the PDR Foundation are passionate supporters of the American Cancer Society’s Hope Lodge in New York City, which provides free lodging for cancer patients being treated in New York City.
-Christie also serves as a member of the American Cancer Society's Manhattan Board of Advisors.
-Christie’s life outside of her professional life and the organizations revolves largely around family and, particularly, cooking big Italian dinners on Sundays -- a tradition she inherited from her mother and embraced.
+Christie also sits on the Civil Rights Commission in Rutherford, New Jersey.
+Christie enjoys using the non-legal parts of her brain to teach barre fitness classes for a studio in NYC and work on the podcast that she co-hosts, From Where She Sits.
+Christie’s life outside of her professional life, passion projects and volunteer organizations revolves largely around family and, particularly, cooking big Italian dinners on Sundays -- a tradition she inherited from her mother and embraced.

 Representative Reported Cases